pnp/sp-dev-fx-aces/samples/PrimaryTextCard-WordOfTheDay/README.md

 ## Prerequisites

-You should get an API key from [Wordnik](https://www.wordnik.com/) to configure properly the ACE, otherwise you can still use it with some sample data.
+You should get an API key from [Wordnik](https://www.wordnik.com/) to properly configure the ACE, otherwise you can still use it with sample data.

 ## Solution